Local Development Setup

 # Run migrations inside the API container

-docker-compose exec api npm run migrate
+docker compose exec api yarn migrate

 # Or if using a specific migration tool

-docker-compose exec api npx prisma migrate dev
+docker compose exec api yarn prisma migrate dev

-docker-compose exec api npx typeorm migration:run
+docker compose exec api yarn typeorm migration:run

 Always check the project's documentation for the correct command.